 CERTIFICATIONS Robbins Madanes Trained Coach CCFT-L3 CF HQ Level 1 Seminar Staff CF Running & Endurance CF Olympic Weightlifting CF Lesson Planning CF Self-Defense CF Powerlifting CF Gymnastics CF Strongman CF Competitor CF Barbell CF Kids

-Nutrition Coach & General Manager
+Nutrition Coach & Private/Group Coach

 I attended my first CrossFit class to be supportive of a friend and never intended to take another class much less become a coach.
 Since that first class, I have changed.
 Changed from a person who was motivated by appearance and performance, to being motivated to stay healthy and strong as I age.
 CF teaches me how to be a better person in all areas of my life.
 Through patience, hard work, community and continued growth, CF has guided me to becoming the best possible version of myself.

 CERTIFICATIONS CF Level 1 Precision Nutrition Level 1 Certified (Pn1)